Jack-Saysana/OpenGL-Graphics-Engine/docs/simulation.md

 ### size_t sim_get_nearby(SIMULATION *sim, COLLISION **dest, vec3 pos, float range)

 Search for all colliders in a simulation which are located within some range of a point in a simulation.
 Each found collider is stored as a collision, paired with a dummy collider marked by a NULL entity and invalid collider index.
+Each found collider has its info stored in the `b_ent` and `b_offset` fields of each collision.

 **Arguments**